Scientific Sessions

 • 2.
 Information Sharing and the Value of Private Credit Data: Evidence from Brazil

-Flavio Moraes — FGV EBAPE
+Flavio Moraes — FGV EAESP

 Coauthors, Gustavo Araujo (Banco Central do Brasil); Everton Gomes (Verde Asset Management); Felipe Iachan (FGV EPGE)